Pulgasari/cosmonaut/packages/lsd/readme.md

 META char  == ( a..z | A..Z )
 META digit == 0..9

-META LIST keywords == as and break catch continue cpy do fail fn if kill loop in new obj or pkg ref return static switch use val yield
+META LIST keywords == as and break catch continue cpy do fail fn if kill loop in new obj or pkg ref return skip static switch use val yield
 META LIST literals == false null true undefined
 META LIST symbols  == a-z A-Z 0-9 `_` `$`